Travel by Any Means Necessary

 Wild Horse in Theodore Roosevelt National Park

 • Pack light: We’ve become masters of packing a personal item for a long weekend.
 Look for a bag that fits just within the baggage specifications without going over (I have a new backpack I love that works as a personal item on Spirit and Frontier) and you may not need to pay extra for a short trip.
-There are people who are able to do that for longer trips, but I haven’t mastered that, yet.
+I have mastered the art of packing for multiweek trips in only a carry-on bag.
 If you need a little more room, check out wearable luggage clothing like ScotteVest.

 • Camp: Do you have camping gear or know someone who would lend your their camping gear?
-You can find campsites as low as $15/night.
+You can find campsites as low as $15/night or even free.
 Camping can be the cheapest way to travel, especially if you enjoy the outdoors.

 Serenade of the Seas in Juneau